-by Andrea Travillian | Featured Contributor
+by Andrea Travillian

 You have decided to hire an employee.

-Now you need to figure out if you should start with an entry level employee or an experienced employee.
+Now you need to figure out if you should start with an entry-level employee or an experienced employee.

 While the answer to this question depends on you and your business, there are some things you should take into consideration.